novver/spikijs/README.md

 For those interested in the code:

-1.  **Scope Inheritance**: Inside `s-for`, spiki creates a specialized Proxy that reads from the loop item first, then falls back to the parent scope.
+1.  **Scope Inheritance**: Inside `_for`, spiki creates a specialized Proxy that reads from the loop item first, then falls back to the parent scope.
 Writes to non-local keys bubble up to the parent automatically.
 2.  **Scheduler**: DOM updates are batched asynchronously using `Promise.resolve().then(...)` (Microtasks), ensuring multiple state changes trigger only one render cycle.
 3.  **WeakMap Caching**: The reactivity system caches Proxies.
 If you access `this.items` multiple times, you get the exact same Proxy reference, ensuring stability in equality checks (`===`).